Search

 • How to get a SEG tariff.

-• How much money you could earn through SEG.
+• How much you could earn selling solar power under SEG.

 We’ll also explore the benefits of renewable energy technologies such as solar power and look at the problems associated with fossil fuels.